jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “They are still sounding the planking and probing the furniture in the hope of finding them.”
 “Have they thought of looking outside the house?”

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 172

 “Yes, they have shown extraordinary energy.
 The whole garden has already been minutely examined.”